 Any connecting path that carries information from a sending device to a receiving device.
-May refer to a physical medium (e.g., coaxial cable) or a specific frequency within a larger channel.
+Either a physical medium (e.g., coaxial cable) or a specific frequency within a larger channel.

 channel bank

 Equipment that converts multiple voice signals to time division multiplexed (TDM) signals for transmission over a T1 or E1 line.